less/less-docs/content/usage/using-less-in-the-browser.md

 Default: `false`

-Whether to request the import asyncronously when in a page under a file protocol.
+Whether to request the import asynchronously when in a page with a file protocol.

 ### functions
 Type: `object`